Linguistics Requirements

 Additional Theoretical Breadth courses (6 credit hours):

-• LING 452 Introduction to Linguistic Field Methods
+- LING 452 Introduction to Linguistic Field Methods (or LING 552)

 Electives (9 credit hours):

 The remaining 9 credit hours (3 courses) are chosen from any of the 300- or 400-level courses offered with a LING prefix.
-Up to six credit hours may be drawn from other programs with the prior approval of the Undergraduate Studies Coordinator in Linguistics.
+Up to six credit hours may be drawn from other programs with the prior approval of the Program Coordinator in Linguistics.

-Students who are interested in entering the Accelerated MA Program in Linguistics are encouraged to work with the Undergraduate and Graduate Advisors in Linguistics in planning their program of study.
-The Theoretical Linguistics track automatically provides the required coursework for entry into this Program, which reduces the required MA Linguistics coursework to 27 credit hours.
-Students working toward their BA degree on the Generalist track can also choose appropriate coursework for entry into this Program under the guidance of the Undergraduate Studies Coordinator in Linguistics.
+Students who are interested in entering the Accelerated MA Program in Linguistics are encouraged to work with the Program Coordinator and Graduate Coordinator in Linguistics in planning their program of study to ensure they take appropriate 500-level classes that can reduce the required MA Linguistics coursework to 27 credit hours.

 ASL Linguistics Track